neozhaoliang/surround-view-system-introduction/doc/en.md

 <img style="margin:0px auto;display:block" width=480 src="./img/result.png"/>

-The logic behind this script is as following：
+The logic behind this script is as follows：

 1. Due to the overlapping areas between adjacent cameras, the fusion of these overlapping parts is crucial for this task.
 If we directly use a simple weighted averaging approach with weights of 0.5 for each image, we would observe the output like the following image: